10 Budget Saving Wedding Tips

 Do not choose hair and make-up on price

-The average in Adelaide for make-up is $85-$120 per face, hair is $60-$120, hair and make-up packages are around $180-$250, anything much lower or higher than that, is a BIG worry and warning bells should be going off.
+The average in Adelaide for make-up is between $85-$120 per face, hair is $60-$120, hair and make-up packages are around $180-$250, anything a lot lower or higher than that, is a BIG worry and warning bells should be going off.

 So, how do you know who to choose?? (apart from me that is…insert cheeky smile)